Programme de résidence

 Irrigation

-- Approximately 2.6 to 2.8 million m³ used (estimate based on the June 2023 Master Plan)
+- Approximately 2.6 to 2.8 million m³ used (estimate according to the Master Plan of June 202

 - Flow, pressure, quality